SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```
 <br>
-Running this code gives us:

 * Classification Accuracy = **0.929** meaning we correctly predicted the class of 92.9% of test set observations
 * Precision = **0.885** meaning that for our *predicted* delivery club signups, we were correct 88.5% of the time
 * Recall = **0.885** meaning that of all *actual* delivery club signups, we predicted correctly 88.5% of the time
 * F1-Score = **0.885**

-These are all higher than what we saw when applying Logistic Regression, even after we had optimised the classification threshold!
+These are all higher than what we saw when applying Logistic Regression, even after we had optimized the classification threshold!

 <br>

 ### Visualise Our Decision Tree <a name="clftree-visualise"></a>

 To see the decisions that have been made in the tree, we can use the plot_tree functionality that we imported from scikit-learn.
-To do this, we use the below code:

 <br>

 ```python

 # plot the nodes of the decision tree